emqx/cloud-docs/en_US/data_integration/republish.md

 # Message Republish

 Through EMQX Platform Data Integration, it's possible to republish messages that meet certain conditions to other topics without writing any code.
-In EMQX Platform, you can create rules, define rule SQL to filter and process data from source messages and add a "Message Republish" action to the rule to forward the processed results via message publishing.
+In the EMQX Platform, you can create rules, define rule SQL to filter and process data from source messages, and add a "Message Republish" action to the rule to forward the processed results via message publishing.

 This page provides a demonstration of how to create data integration to republish a message to the `greet` topic whenever any message's `msg` contains the string `hello`.
 The main steps include: